 We are working closely with New Zealand Trade and Enterprise (NZTE), the Ministry for Primary Industries (MPI) and the Ministry of Foreign Affairs and Trade, to ensure we have a coordinated approach to communicating to and engaging with New Zealand exporters on Brexit.

-We're also working with HM Revenue and Customs and UK Border Force, the European Commission and EU countries, to understand what Customs systems, processes and arrangements are in place to limit disruption as much as possible to New Zealand exporters affected by Brexit.
+We are also working with HM Revenue and Customs, UK Border Force, the European Commission and EU countries, to understand what Customs systems, processes and arrangements are in place to limit any disruption, as much as possible, to our exporters.